 The design is classic, and will go with any kind of décor while looking elegant and in place, though the top and bottom panels could be in a nicer colour than the rather off-putting brown.

-Available in a variety of great colors, this cat tree features several well constructed platforms, each with their own unique feature set which are sure to keep your cat entertained.
+Available in a variety of great colors, this multilevel cat tree features several well constructed platforms, each with their own unique feature set which are sure to keep your cat entertained.

 The problem with many commonly available cat scratching posts is that they're, frankly, years behind in interior design concepts.
-They may look great to your cat, but will they fit with your Alvar Aalto furniture or your collection of Andy Warhol prints?
+They may look great to your feline, but will they fit with your Alvar Aalto furniture or your collection of Andy Warhol prints?
 Lurid turquoise and purple is not everyone's idea of a great colour scheme!

 Frontpet's futuristic design comes to your rescue.
 It's a sophisticated looking design with clean lines and elegant balance, providing multiple perches and scratching areas.
-Unlike most scratchers, this one will keep going for ever - it uses carpet squares which are attached with Velcro and can be removed for cleaning, or replaced.
+Unlike most scratching pads, this one will keep going for ever - it uses household grade carpet squares which are attached with Velcro and can be removed for cleaning, or replaced.
 The big platforms let cats stretch out to their full length, and the tree is robust enough for cats that like to play rough.
 It includes two water bowls at the bottom as well.

 The 'tree' comes in raw, unfinished wood, so you can oil it or paint it to suit your décor.
 Although it might not look like an easy-build product, it's actually quite easy to put together, though it does need two people - one to hold pieces while the other fastens them.